Lucius Linton Deck, Junior

-Lucius Linton Deck, Junior (1929-2015) was a school administrator and serial superintendent of large school systems in the United States of America.
+Lucius Linton Deck, Junior (1929–2015) was a school administrator and serial superintendent of large school systems in the United States of America.
 Deck was also a teacher and professor at the University of Georgia, Vanderbilt University, and the University of West Georgia.

 Early life and education

 Deck was born to Lucius Linton Deck, Senior, and Rosalie Deck (née Wootten) in 1929.
-He had one younger sibling.
+He had one younger sibling named J. David Deck, who was an associate professor in the department of cell biology at the University of Virginia School of Medicine.

 Deck graduated from Davidson College with a bachelor's degree in 1950, got a master's degree from the George Peabody College for Teachers in 1955 (before that school merged with Vanderbilt University), and got a doctorate in education from Harvard University in 1967.

 Deck was "the first recipient of The Conroy Prize for outstanding leadership, awarded by the Harvard School of Education."

 Early career

 Deck was assistant superintendent for instruction at the Alexandria City Public Schools from 1966 to 1967, "where he assisted with significant school desegregation planning and implementation."

 Deck was on the education faculty at the University of Georgia before becoming assistant superintendent for instruction at the Metropolitan Nashville Public Schools.

 Deck was a captain in the United States Army Reserves from 1950 to 1964.